All the hardware items you need to have to successfully dictate while doing other things.

 You will need a light small headset that can be plugged directly into your digital voice recorder using a 3.5 mm jack.
 I have a post here about the best headsets for use with speech recognition software like Dragon.
 Most recorders don’t accept USB inputs from the headset, so you need 1 of those old school type headsets that terminate in a 3.5 mm jack.

-If that headset terminates in the TRRS 3.5 mm jack (which usually is found in smartphones and smartphone headsets, as it has combined the microphone and earpiece signals into just one jack having 4 rings) then you will need all the adapters cables at well as well.
-If the headset terminates in 23.5 mm jacks, a red or pink one for the microphone and a green one for the audio output, then you’re fine.
+If that headset terminates in the TRRS 3.5 mm jack (which usually is found in smartphones and smartphone headsets, as it has combined the microphone and earpiece signals into just one jack having 4 rings) then you will need all the adapters cables as well.
+If the headset terminates in two 3.5 mm jacks, a red or pink one for the microphone and a green one for the audio output, then you’re fine.

 Y Adapter Cables TRS TRRS Converters.

-Most digital voice recorders accept that 3.5 mm TRS microphone jack and some recorders also allow you to monitor your recording by plugging in a 3.5 mm our geo-jack.
-Matters start to get complicated when you have a headset that terminates in a TRRS plug which is also known as a Combi plug, because it combines microphone and audio into one single jack.
+Most digital voice recorders accept that 3.5 mm TRS microphone jack and some recorders also allow you to monitor your recording by plugging in a 3.5 mm audio jack.
+Matters start to get complicated when you have a headset that terminates in a TRRS plug which is also known as a Combi plug because it combines microphone and audio into one single jack.
 Because most digital voice recorders require separate input for the audio and microphone jacks, you will need what we call a TRRS female to 2 TRS male microphone and audio jack.

 It is usually called a Y cable because of its shape.
 The single TRRS splitting into 2 TRS plugs.
 You can see it in the picture below.
 This will divide your combi jack into 2 different jacks accepted by most digital voice recorders on the market today.